What is Ambient Occlusion

 Calculating and simulating light and shadows in a game environment is not cheap computationally.

 Realistic lighting and shadows often makes a huge difference in picture quality and graphic realism, so if you can afford turning it on without a huge impact to your frames, I’d recommend you do so.
 For twitchy fast-paced shooters, you’re going to want maximum frames for best response times, so turn it off.

-There are several different methods of ambient occlusion, some ways approximate ambient occlusion but don’t require as much computing power, some ambient occlusion methods that use very detailed geometry and pixels to map shadows, and then there’s techniques like Ray tracing, which is essentially processing all visible light sources in a scene, no emulation.
+There are several different methods of ambient occlusion, some ways approximate ambient occlusion but don’t require as much computing power but are less accurate, some ambient occlusion methods that use very detailed geometry and pixels to map shadows, and then there’s techniques like Ray tracing, which is essentially processing all visible light sources in a scene, no emulation.